VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 behaviors and therefore help the system capture the business intent behind the message.

-One possible implementation of the CQRS pattern may use separate data stores for the read-side and the write-side, each data store optimized for the use cases that it supports.
+A possible implementation of the CQRS pattern uses separate data stores for the read-side and the write-side; each data store is optimized for the use cases that it supports.
 Events provide the basis of a mechanism for synchronizing the changes on the write-side (that result from processing commands) with the read-side.
 If the write-side raises an event whenever the state of the application changes, the read-side should respond to that event and update the data that is used by its queries and views.
-Figure 2 shows how commands and events could be used if you implement the CQRS pattern.
+Figure 2 shows how commands and events can be used if you implement the CQRS pattern.

 ![Figure 2][fig2]